 VA Termite Inspection

-First of all, termite inspections are not required by VA in all states, but one must be performed in all states where termites are prevalent.
-The Southeast U.S. is a prime area for termites plus other wood destroying pests.
+First of all, termite inspections are not a requirement by VA in all states, but the inspection must take place in states where termites are prevalent.
+The Southeast U.S. is a prime area for termites plus other wood-destroying pests.
 When the property is located in one of these states such as NC, SC, and Virginia, it is required.
-Furthermore, if the VA appraiser notes any potential signs or damage from termites, a VA termite inspection will be required.
+Furthermore, if the VA appraiser notes any potential signs of damage from termites, a VA termite inspection will be necessary.
 VA looks for service members, Veterans, and surviving spouses to have a home free of safety and infestation issues.

-Depending on the state, Veterans, Realtors, and lenders hear other terms for the pest inspection.
+Depending on the state, other terms may be used to describe the pest inspection.
 Examples include a Wood Destroying Insect Report (WDIR), CL100, or plain ole pest inspection report.
 Either way, they all serve the same purpose, just on a different form.
-Lenders and real estate professionals love abbreviations!
+Lenders and real estate professionals love to use abbreviations!
 So, don’t be surprised to hear WDIR or CL100 terms flying around.

 VA Termite Inspection Requirements

 When is a termite inspection required on a VA loan?
 VA Lender Handbook chapter 13 states, “If the property is located in an area where the probability of termite infestation is very heavy or moderate to heavy according to the Termite Infestation Probability Map,” then VA requires that purchases, regular financing, and cash-out refinancing include a VA termite inspection.

 The only exception to the requirement is a VA Interest Rate Reduction Loan (VA IRRRL).
 VA IRRRL’s do not require a termite report.
 While a Veteran is not allowed to pay for the inspection on a purchase, they can pay for the pest inspection on a VA refinance loan.
 The reason is that the Veteran already owns the house.